Communications

 Videos to Document and Share Vaccine Experiences Among Community Members

 Ensuring access to accurate vaccine facts and information about vaccination sites and the process is critical for RIM community members to overcome misconceptions and barriers in access to COVID-19 vaccines.
 RIM community members are recording their experiences navigating vaccination sites and receiving the vaccination.
 Sharing these real experiences allows the RIM community to see what they can expect when visiting a site, which can ease mistrust or confusion.
+While this resource was originally developed for COVID-19, the methods and approach could easily be applied to other circumstances.

 Learn more >>